Lowen695/R/README.md

 ## R learning

-Self-learning materials.
-this repositery contains the practices following the book Advanced R from Hadley Wickham.
+This repository serves as a self-learning resource and includes practice exercises and examples derived from the "Advanced R" book by Hadley Wickham.